TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

   A = L_{n-1}L_{n-2}\cdots L_2L_1\,U = L\,U,
 $$

-where each matrix $L_k$ is a matrix containing the multipliers of the $k$th step in the proces.
+where each matrix $L_k$ is a matrix containing the multipliers of the $k$-th step in the proces.

 The crucial thing is that in the product $L_{n-1}L_{n-2}\cdots L_2L_1$  in this order the multipliers do not 'interact'.
 For instance, for $n = 4$, we would get